✔ No account fees or minimums ✔ Up to 4.20% APY

 Are CDs a Good Choice to Help My Child Save?

-CDs are among the low risk investment options, and a good way to help a child save.
-Anyone can open a CD, and they do not have to be related to the child.
+CDs are among the lower-risk investment options, and a good way to help a child save.

-That said, CDs are also low-yield investments, and funding a 529 college savings plan might offer more growth potential over time, if that’s your goal.
+That said, CDs are also low-yield investments.
+If you are saving for your child’s education, funding a 529 college savings plan might offer more growth potential over time, if that’s your goal.

 For longer-term savings, opening a Roth IRA may also be a good choice for parents hoping to provide financial security for their child.